-This unique program is designed to equip students with the tools to conduct cutting-edge neuroscience research related to auditory and language processes.
+This unique program equips you with the tools to conduct cutting-edge neuroscience research related to auditory and language processes.

 The MS program in auditory and language neuroscience trains scholars in basic and applied research in the fields of auditory and language neuroscience to prepare them for doctoral-level graduate studies as well as for positions in science, health care and industry.

-In addition to cutting-edge coursework in neuroscience, this program also includes hands-on training in instrumentation such as neuroimaging, neurophysiology and clinical research applications.
-Students develop a strong foundation to conduct impactful neuroscience research related to auditory and language processing and human communication.
+In addition to innovative coursework in neuroscience, this program also includes hands-on training in instrumentation such as neuroimaging, neurophysiology and clinical research applications.
+Students develop a strong foundation that enables them to conduct impactful neuroscience research related to auditory and language processing and human communication.

 Applicants must fulfill the requirements of both the Graduate College and the College of Health Solutions.